 Naked and semi-naked wedding cakes are a wonderful choice for rustic, country and barn weddings and with so many variations on design they really are a pleasure to create.

 What is a Naked/Semi-Naked Cake?

 A naked wedding cake is an exposed, layered, sponge wedding cake.
-A cake that has not been iced, but instead, features layers of jam, curds and/or buttercream bursting between delicious tiers of fluffy sponge.
+A cake that has not been iced, but instead, features layers of our homemade jam, curds and/or buttercream bursting between delicious tiers of fluffy sponge.
 It is also often sprinkled with powdered icing sugar and finished with fresh flowers or fruit.
 There’s also the option to have a semi-naked wedding cake: a cake designed along the same lines as a naked wedding cake, but featuring a light layer of buttercream on the outside, but still being able to see traces of sponge.

 "I cannot thank Greta at The Little Cake Box enough for my fantastic, yummy wedding cake.
 It got so many compliments.
 Customer service was spot on". - Emma and Ian (September 2017).

 There are several ways to have your naked/semi-naked wedding cake decorated, but here are some of our favourite ideas:

 Fresh berries – such as strawberries, blueberries and raspberries (or even cherries, figs and passion fruit for something a bit different).

 Beautiful fresh flowers to compliment the bridal bouquet.

 A quirky wedding cake topper (previous couples have had rubber ducks, wooden peg dolls, even a shark and bear!).

 A pair of love-birds.